 What exactly is ILSSA?
-Impractical Labor in Service of the Speculative Arts is a member-based artist organization uniting theory and practice.
-It is organized around two interconnected models: a labor Union and a Research Institute.
-The Union hosts a listserv and organizes events to connect all impractical laborers, fostering solidarity, community and fellowship.
-The listserv also enables ILSSA Members to propose projects, events and publications to the group.
+Impractical Labor in Service of the Speculative Arts is an art project and membership organization seeking to unite theory and practice.
+It was established in 2008 by two artists/letterpress printers as a means to build community with like-minded makers through the shared exploration of issues related to art, craft, and labor.
+ILSSA functions as a Union that fosters solidarity and creates opportunities for its members, and as a Research Institute that supports and publishes new ideas, communications, and resources.
+ILSSA hosts a listserv and organizes events (exhibibitions, an annual holiday) to connect all impractical laborers.
+The listserv also enables ILSSA Members to propose projects or ask questions to the group.
 The Research Institute conducts research and publishes original literature in the form of the ILSSA Quarterly, addressing issues of interest to impractical laborers and the general public.
-Members and Boosters receive the Quarterly, and in the near future will be invited to contribute to it.

 How can I join?
 There are 3 ways to get involved with ILSSA: